Vermont State Subsidy Profile

 For more information, call 802-241-3978.

 10. What medical benefits are available for state-funded children?
 (Children who have federally funded/Title IV-E adoption assistance are automatically eligible for Medicaid benefits.)

-State-funded children receive the same services as other Title-IV-E funded children receive.
+State-funded children living in Vermont receive the same services as Title-IV-E-funded children receive.

 11. What mental health services are available?

 Public mental health services for children in Vermont are administered by the Agency of Human Services, Department of Developmental and Mental Health Services (DDMHS) and may include:

 - Core Capacity Services—immediate crisis response; clinic-based treatment; outreach treatment; family support; prevention, screening, referral, and community consultation.

 - Statewide Capacity Services—emergency or hospital diversion beds; intensive residential service, hospital inpatient services.